BurningSlime1233/Azebane/Planets.md

 Planets are the largest of the celestial bodies besides [[Stars]] and orbit around them with the exception of the [[Rogue Planets]].
-Planets m
+Planets may be Solid or Gaseous. [[Planetery Dragons]] seem to mimic these natural formations.